Renner-Ariel/enviodepesquisa/README.md

 The code will ask for confirmation to open applications from this moment do not change windows on your own anymore after that it will ask to position the mouse over the message box and press enter.
 The rest of the code will do it alone just asking for one last permission to start running.

 NOTE: If the program is presenting errors drag the mouse to one of the four corners of the screen (extremities) and run the code again if you want to stop the code move the mouse to one of the four corners of the screen (extremities).

+Open your computer’s command prompt.
+Type pip install pyautogui and press Enter to install the pyautogui library.
+Then, type pip install pyperclip and press Enter to install the pyperclip library.